AttorneyReview

 Follow up and escalate

 Many disputes return a generic 'verified' response on the first round.
-Effective repair work involves second-round disputes with more specific evidence, direct disputes with the original data furnisher under §623, and, when bureaus stall, complaints to the Consumer Financial Protection Bureau.
-The CFPB-routed complaints carry much more weight than direct letters because the bureau is required to substantively respond.
+Effective work involves second-round disputes with more specific evidence, direct disputes with the original data furnisher under §623, and, when bureaus stall, complaints to the Consumer Financial Protection Bureau.
+CFPB-routed complaints tend to carry more weight than direct letters, because the bureau is required to provide a substantive response.

 5. 5